 For De Crescenzo, it sees an artist reimagining a musical landscape decades in the making, reflecting and exploring as they go.
 For Mazzariello, De Crescenzo’s diverse, richly melodic back catalogue provides the perfect canvas to experiment.
 It is the perfect opportunity for the mixture of virtuosity, sensitivity and unbridled expression that has defined his musical journey so far.

-In 2021 he is the pianist for AVVENNE A NAPOLI passione per voce e piano, a project in which Eduardo De Crescenzo, together with Julian, interprets the repertoire of Classic Neapolitan Songs written mainly between late 1800 and early 1900.
+In 2021 he is the pianist for AVVENNE A NAPOLI passione per voce e piano, a project in which Eduardo De Crescenzo, together with Julian, interprets the repertoire of Classic Neapolitan Songs of the period widely indicated between 1800 and 1950.
 A precious concert that intends to give us back the authentic spirit of that time with all it’s unsurpassed modernity.
+(Avvenne a Napoli)

 He was born in Campagna, near Salerno, in 1970.
 An artist born into the profession because the musician son of a musician father, he grows in contact with the jazz environment, "campano" first , and then Italian and European.

 In 1990 he completed his classical studies and graduated in clarinet at the Music Conservatory of Salerno.
 In the same period he cooperates with Pietro Condorelli, Antonio Golino, Maria Pia De Vito, the Deidda brothers.